smaurice101/readthedocs/docs/source/examples.rst

        This will process IoT data, and perform entity level machine learning (TML)

-       on the data, stream the results to a dashboad,
+       on the data, stream the results to a dashboard,

        build and push the container to docker hub, automatically create the